krollobrocket/cision-block/readme.txt

 A demo site showing some of the modules can be found [here](https://dev-cision-block-pro.pantheonsite.io/).

-There is also a backlog with features yet to be implemented on github, some of the tasks in the list includes:

-- Pin feed items to top of list.
-- Import and export settings between environments.
-- Slideshow.
-- Preview functionality.
-- Disclaimer support.
-- Support for multiple templates.
-- Display estimated reading time for each feed item.
-- And much, much more.

 To get more information about the Pro version, email me at [cisionblock@gmail.com](mailto:cisionblock@gmail.com) or give me a call at +(46)-767013987.

+= Addons =

+Even if you are not using the premium version of the plugin there is still possible to install addons for extended functionality.

+Here is a list of the available addons:

+- Calendar
+- Insider
+- Media
+- Share Graph
+- ShareHolder
+- Share Calculator
+- Subscription
+- Ticker

 = Looking for help =